hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 There could be several issues you may encounter while using the **Install-Module** cmdlet in PowerShell, some of which are:

-* **Insufficient permissions**: You need administrative privileges to install modules.
-If you don't have sufficient privileges or if the PowerShell session is not running as an administrator, the cmdlet will fail.
-Make sure you launch your PowerShell client as Administrator.
+* **Insufficient permissions**: You may need administrative privileges to install modules.
+If you do not have sufficient privileges, you can run your PowerShell client as an administrator.
 * **Blocked security protocols**: Sometimes, the security protocols built into PowerShell can prevent the installation process.
 This usually happens when the PowerShell execution policy is set to "Restricted".
 If **Get-ExecutionPolicy** shows Restricted, you may need to run **Set-ExecutionPolicy RemoteSigned**.

 To find all cmdlets in a module that can be used with a specific resource, you can use the **Get-Command** cmdlet along with the **\-Module** parameter to specify the name of the module.